helloboyxxx/samblog/content/posts/413_unimodality.md

 ---
-title: "413_Unimodality of binomial coefficients"
+title: "413_Unimodality of binomial coef & Sperner's theorem"
 date: 2023-10-10T22:55:46-05:00
-draft: true
+draft: false
 math: true
 tags: ["Combinatorics"]
 ---

+# Unimodality of Binomial Coefficients and Sperner's Theorem

 If we examine the binomial coefficients in a row of Pascal's triangle, we notice that the numbers increase for a while and then decrease.
 A sequence of numbers with this property is called **unimodal**.